SpeakUP Academy

 In a phrase

-• thickthick-skinnedYou need to be thick-skinned to survive in journalism — the criticism from all sides never stops.
+• thickthick-skinnedYou need to be thick-skinned to work in comedy.

 Common mistakes